zeke-code/OnigiriBot/README.md

 ## Prerequisites

-Before you begin, ensure you have the following Prerequisites ready:
+Before you begin, ensure that you meet the following prerequisites:
 - **Node.js**: OnigiriBot requires Node.js to run.
 You can download it from [Node.js Official Website](https://nodejs.org/).
 It's recommended to use the **LTS** version.
 Just open the installer you downloaded and follow the installation guide.
 - **FFMPEG**: This is required for handling media streams, it's a **must** if your bot will play music or handle audio.
 You can download FFMPEG from the [FFMPEG Official Website](https://ffmpeg.org/download.html).
 - **A Discord Account**: To create a bot and get the necessary tokens, you'll need a Discord account.
 Sign up [here](https://discord.com/register) if you don't have one.